cse110-fa21-group1/-cse110-fa21-group1/admin/meetings/110721-workflow.md

 ## Project Board
 Discussion: Decide on Trello/Notion.
 Identify issues, create tasks, story points, and assign tasks. \
-Conclusion:\
+Conclusion: Keep Trello as an informal organization board for ourselves\
-Action: Navya made Trelloboard, we will add Sanat to it.
-Keep it as an informal organization board for ourselves\
+Action: Navya made Trelloboard, we will add Sanat to it. \

 ## Confidence on Completion
 Discussion: Gauge current confidence on completion of the project.
 Adjust tasks/expectations accordingly.\